redfoxOG/rfx-audit-v2/README.md

 This is an automated website security/exposure audit application.

+## Environment Configuration

+Copy `.env.example` to `.env` and fill in the values for your Supabase credentials, workflow URLs and other settings.
+These environment variables are used both by the server and the front‑end so they can be tuned per environment.

+## Logging

+The Docker container now runs the server using **PM2** with the `pm2-logrotate` module enabled.
+Logs are written to `/var/log/rfx-audit` inside the container and rotated automatically to keep only the most recent files.

 ## Future Enhancements Roadmap

 - **User Authentication**: Implement OAuth (e.g., GitHub, Google) for returning users to view their scan history and manage settings.